Category: Search Engine Optimization

 Does Keyword Density Matter?
 The Data Says No.

 Keywords are at the heart of any SEO strategy.
 They are the thread that links sites to customers via their search terms.
-Over the years there has been a huge amount of focus and speculation about how precisely keywords should be used in on-page content to signal relevance to search engines and to rank to well.
+Over the years, people have focused and speculated a huge amount about how precisely to use keywords in on-page content to signal relevance to search engines and to rank well.